llimllib/obsidian-archive/databases/sqlite/Virtual Tables.md

 List of the virtual tables that come with SQLite: https://www.sqlite.org/vtablist.html

-includes JSON, CSV, rtree, and lots of metadata about the sqlite database itself.
+includes [[JSON]], CSV, rtree, and lots of metadata about the sqlite database itself.

 Protobuf virtual table: https://github.com/rgov/sqlite_protobuf